flatironinstitute/CryoLike/docs/source/first-steps.rst

    (venv) $ python3 set_image_parameters_example.py

+- The :doc:`second script</examples/make_templates>`
-- The second script reads the PDB files distributed with the repository in ``example/data/pdb``, converts them into Templates, and saves them in a user-defined output directory (which for the example we have specified as ``example/output/templates/``).
+  reads the PDB files distributed with the repository in ``example/data/pdb``, converts them into Templates, and saves them in a user-defined output directory (which we have specified as ``example/output/templates/`` for this example).

   To create the templates, run: